apache/shenyu-website/content/en/projects/shenyu/spring-cloud-proxy/index.md

 ---
 title: Spring Cloud Proxy
-keywords: shenyu
+keywords: Apache ShenYu
 description: springCloud with shenyu gateway
 ---

-This document is intended to help the `Spring Cloud` service access the `ShenYu` gateway.
-The `ShenYu` gateway uses the `springCloud` plugin to handle `Spring Cloud` service.
+This document is intended to help the `Spring Cloud` service access the `Apache ShenYu` gateway.
+The `Apache ShenYu` gateway uses the `springCloud` plugin to handle `Spring Cloud` service.

 Before the connection, start `shenyu-admin` correctly, start `springCloud` plugin, and add related dependencies on the gateway and `springCloud` application client.
 Refer to the previous [Quick start with Spring Cloud](../quick-start-springcloud) .